 Bullish case

-More likely if the bank sustains its net interest margin, credit losses stay low, the elevated dividend rate proves sustainable, and the market assigns a higher multiple to the steady earnings stream.
+More likely if net interest margin holds, credit costs stay low, the dividend is confirmed as sustainable or reset to a coverable level, and the market assigns a higher multiple to the post-merger earnings stream.

 Mechanics Bancorp research snapshot